 Run: 17 hours (after you cross the swim start timing mat).

 Don't worry!
-There's a platform at the end of the pier that will only be a foot or two above water level.
-It's not a big jump.
+There's a platform at the end of the pier that will only be about 6 feet above water level.

 No, the roads will be open to traffic.
 Unfortunately, the cost of closing roads means that only the very big branded races can afford to close roads.